sdsxpln/aircomplexion-device/index.md

 - It can in general keep the masses aware of the low quality of the atmosphere, raising an alarm well before dire situations.
 - It then becomes easy to drive environmental messages across to all the sections of the society since we have our claims backed by solid historical data.
+- Observing co-relations if any between the change in the environmental conditions like Light / Temp to that of the gaseous composition of the ambient air.

 ## Coincident spikes in Co2 and dependants :
 ****

-Measuring Co2 over the time axis along with other parameters (time, light, humidity, temperature) can reveal coincident changes in the graphs and hence the possibility of an underlying mathematical relation.Our best chance is to observe the spykes in the trends  in temperature,  light, humidity to know if the gaseous pollutant content really changes with other influencers.
+Measuring Co2 over the time axis along with other parameters (time, light, humidity, temperature) can reveal coincident changes in the graphs and hence the possibility of an underlying mathematical relation.Our best chance is to observe the spikes in the trends  in temperature,  light, humidity to know if the gaseous pollutant content really changes with other influencers.

 Winter in the client's premises needs a close vigil of the movment of Co2/ CO content in parts per million (ppm).
 With the rising density we would have a intuitive rise in the Co2.
 Client needs to track other gaseous content as well.